 Bothell WA.
 [On hiatus until further notice.]
 The Pacific Northwest Wire Harp Circle meets bi-monthly; wire-strung harp players of all levels are invited to join in.
 For more information or details on the next meeting, contact Nan at firstname.lastname@example.org.

 Mountlake Terrace WA.
-The Third Sunday Harp Circle meets all year (except September) at the Mountlake Terrace Library (just north of Seattle, only blocks from the freeway) on the Third Sunday of the month, 2-4:30 pm.
-All levels of harp playing and all styles of harp are welcome, tunes are shared, beginners are encouraged, solo playing is much appreciated but not required.
-Contact Diane at firstname.lastname@example.org for details and directions.
+Meeting in person again!
+The Third Sunday Harp Circle meets at the Mountlake Terrace Library (just north of Seattle, just off the freeway) on the Third Sunday of the month, 2-4:30 pm.
+All levels of harp playing and all styles of harp are welcome.
+Tunes are shared, beginners are encouraged, solo playing is much appreciated but never required.
+Contact Diane at email@example.com for details and directions.

-Bellevue WA.
-[Meeting via Zoom, contact Anna at firstname.lastname@example.org for info.]
-The Eastside Harp Circle offers an alternative to weekend gatherings by meeting during the day on the second Wednesday of every month.
-Please check in advance for location, time, and details with Anna Jenkins at email@example.com or Maria Wilson at firstname.lastname@example.org.
+East of Lake WA.
+The Eastside Harp Circle offers an alternative to weekend gatherings by meeting during the week on the second Wednesday of every month.
+Currently traveling between various eastside locations.
+Please check in advance for location, time, and details with Anna Jenkins at firstname.lastname@example.org.

 Spokane WA.
 There is a harp circle in Spokane which generally meets monthly; for further information please contact Lyndee at email@example.com.

 Olympia WA.
-The Olympia Harp Circle is now meeting on the 2nd Saturday of the month, from 2 to 4:30 pm, at the Tumwater Timberland Library at 7023 New Market Street in Tumwater WA 98501.
+The Olympia Harp Circle is now meeting on the 4th Saturday of the month, from 1 to 3:30 pm, at the Tumwater Timberland Library, 7023 New Market Street in Tumwater WA 98501.
 If you are interested in attending a friendly harp get-together, please contact organizer Jean Stewart at firstname.lastname@example.org or 360-943-0164 for details.

 Vancouver WA/Portland OR.
 There are periodic harp gatherings in the Vancouver/Portland area; for details, contact Jennifer at Lyrica@comcast.net or 360-693-4715.